jcatoe/til/python/django/use-email-as-username.md

-By defauly, Django requires both an email and a username for each user which I find to be ridiculous.
+By default, Django requires both an email and a username for each user which I find to be ridiculous.
 To avoid this requirement, add the following code to the `models.py` file **BEFORE** running migrations.

 ```
 from __future__ import unicode_literals